makersacademy/bowling-challenge/README.md

 A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
 In every frame the player can roll one or two times.
 The actual number depends on strikes and spares.
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.

-As usual please start by

-* Forking this repo

-* Finally submit a pull request before Monday week at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday week at 9am.

 ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

-### Optional Extras

-In any order you like:

-* Create a nice interactive animated interface with jQuery.
-* Set up [Travis CI](https://travis-ci.org) to run your tests.
-* Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

-You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.

 ## Bowling — how does it work?